Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 * Check out the Form Template
 * Click the scissors' icon for the page to delete

->**Note**: A page cannot be deleted if it is led to by another page.
+>**Note:** A page cannot be deleted if it is led to by another page.
 If this is the case, a message will be displayed
 >showing the user which pages need to be modified before a delete operation will succeed.
 If the page contains certain
 >actions, such as Mpower variable mappings, a warning will be displayed to the user.